-How to roast a pumpkin?
+How to make roasted whole pumpkin?
 Easy.
-Pre-soften it in the microwave, cut in half, and let the oven do all the work!
+Pre-soften the pumpkin in the microwave, cut it in half, and let the oven do all the work!

-How to roast pumpkin?
-Easy.
-Despite its thick skin and hard-as-rock flesh when raw, roasting a pumpkin is easy.
-Microwave it for 2 minutes to make cutting easier.
+Making roasted whole pumpkin is easy.
+Despite its thick skin and hard-as-rock flesh when raw, all you need to do is microwave the pumpkin for 2 minutes to make cutting easier.
 After microwaving, cut the pumpkin in half (it does make roasting faster and more even), remove the seeds and pulp, then roast the pumpkin in a 400°F oven for 30 minutes.

 Voila!
-Tender, fragrant roasted pumpkin that you can eat as is, or use in recipes.
+Tender, fragrant roasted whole pumpkin that you can eat as is, or use in many recipes.

-Make sure you use sugar pumpkin for roasting.
+Make sure you use sugar pumpkin when making roasted whole pumpkin.
 Reserve large pumpkins for carving jack-o-lanterns – their flesh is watery, stringy and not very flavorful.

 Small sugar pumpkins have a sweet, smooth and very flavorful flesh.
 As the pumpkin roasts, its skin and flesh soften.
-The flesh of a tender, well-roasted sugar pumpkin is extremely flavorful – in fact it’s tasty just as it is, with no added seasonings!
+The flesh of a tender, well-roasted sugar pumpkin is extremely flavorful – in fact it’s tasty just as it is, with no added seasonings whatsoever!

-I often sprinkle roasted pumpkin with coarse salt and just go for it.
+I often sprinkle tender, creamy roasted whole pumpkin with coarse salt and just go for it.
 Yum.

-But why should you roast a pumpkin, when canned pumpkin puree is readily available?
+But why should you roast a whole pumpkin, when canned pumpkin puree is readily available?
 Some like to make their own pumpkin puree to use in recipes and in baked goods.
 Personally, I don’t.
-I mostly roast pumpkins when making stuffed pumpkins or mashed pumpkin.
+I mostly roast pumpkins when making stuffed pumpkin, pizza stuffed pumpkins, or mashed pumpkin.

 Sometimes I brush pumpkin slices with olive oil, sprinkle them with salt, garlic powder and chili powder and roast them.
-These roasted pumpkin slices come out incredible, so if you don’t want to make roasted whole pumpkin, give these a try.
+These oven roasted pumpkin slices come out incredible, so if you don’t want to make roasted whole pumpkin, give these a try.

-- 2 small pumpkins about 2 lb. each
+- 2 small sugar pumpkins, about 2 lb. each

 - Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper.